-I love that this soup is rich and decadent in flavor, easy to make and low in calories.
+I love that this soup is rich and decadent in flavor, easy to make, and low in calories.
 Win-win!
-It’s the perfect soup to serve for Thanksgiving or Friendsgiving dinner!
+It’s the perfect creamy pumpkin soup to serve as an appetizer or side dish for Thanksgiving or Friendsgiving dinner!
 Who can resist all things pumpkin this time of year?
 Not me!

 What Are the Best Pumpkins for Pumpkin Soup?

-Personally, I just use a typical orange pumpkin for my pumpkin soup recipe as they are the easiest to find.
-However, this recipe is so versatile to make all year round, so if pumpkins aren’t readily available, then I just swap out the pumpkin for butternut squash and it just becomes a butternut squash soup instead.
+Personally, I just use a typical orange Jack-O-Lantern pumpkin for my pumpkin soup recipe as they are the easiest to find.
+However, this recipe is so versatile to make all year round, so if pumpkins aren’t readily available, then you can swap out the pumpkin for butternut squash and it just becomes a butternut squash soup instead.

 - Fresh Pumpkin